StephenClarkApps/SwiftBowlingKata/README.md

 # Bowling Kata

+**This is a completed version.
+See the first commit or original source repo for the starter.**

 This project contains a starter setup for a TDD driven bowling game kata.
 There is a Game.swift class that contains a protocol and an empty XCUnit Test file to get you started.

 ## Bowling Rules